rudresh051/DevOps/ComputerNetworks/Lecture0004.md

 > Shortcut
 > > ![alt text](image-57.png)

+where SID = Subnet ID and DBA = Directed Broadcast address

 > > ![alt text](image-58.png)

 # Homework - Question 2
+I want to create 8 subnets. how many bit I have to borrow?
+3 bit.
+Because from 3 bits 8 combination is possible. (basically 8 groups can be made.) e.g.
+000 => for 1st subnet first 3 bits will be fixed to 000 and remaining 5 bits will vary from all 0's to all 1's
+001 => for 2nd subnet first 3 bits will be fixed to 001 and remaining 5 bits will vary from all 0's to all 1's
+010 => for 3rd subnet first 3 bits will be fixed to 010 and remaining 5 bits will vary from all 0's to all 1's
+011
+100
+101
+110
+111

 ![alt text](image-59.png)
 * 8 combination banane ke liye 3 bit chahiye minimum
 * ![alt text](image-60.png)